taublast/DrawnUi.Maui.Demo/README.md

 	* __SkiaLottie__ with tint customization
 	* __SkiaRive__ (actually Windows only)
 	* __SkiaLayout__ (Absolute, Grid, Vertical stack, Horizontal stack, _todo Masonry_) with templates support
-	* __SkiaScroll__ (Horizonal, Vertical, Both) with header, footer, zoom support and adjustable inertia, bounce, snap and much more.
+	* __SkiaScroll__ (Horizontal, Vertical, Both) with header, footer, zoom support and adjustable inertia, bounce, snap and much more.
 Can act like a collectionview with custom refresh indicator, load more etc
 	* __SkiaHotspot__ to handle gestures in a easy way
 	* __SkiaMauiElement__ for when skia is not enough